 On Radio 4 Susan has appeared on The News Quiz, The Unbelievable Truth, Now Show, Dilemma, So Wrong it’s Right and presented Woman’s Hour.
 She’s recorded two series of her own sitcom for Radio 4 and five solo series for the station including the recent Susan Calman Makes Me Happy.
 Like many people Susan has a podcast, the hugely successful Mrs Brightside which is now on it’s second series.

 Sometimes Susan is allowed on television and has been on QI, HIGNFY and Mock the Week.
 She’s acted in the likes of Home from Home and Fresh Meat.
 She’s hosted daytime shows like The Boss and Armchair Detectives (winning her a second Scottish BAFTA) as well as the CBBC show Top Class.
 In 2017 she made it to week ten of Strictly Come Dancing, which was quite unexpected.
 She and her partner Kevin Clifton went on to win the Strictly Live Tour in 2018.
-The second series of her Channel 5 show “Secret Scotland” will be broadcast soon.
+The second series of her Channel 5 show “Secret Scotland” has now been broadcasted.

 Susan has written two books “Cheer Up Love” and “Sunny Side Up” and also contributed to the Penguin published Doctor Who collection of stories “The Day She Saved The Doctor”.

 Susan lives in Glasgow and is lucky enough to be married with five cats.